-Metal boxes are fabrications designed to provide shelter for, store or otherwise enclose something.
-Aluminum enclosures, stainless steel enclosures and many electrical enclosures and cabinets are all types of metal boxes.
+Metal boxes are fabrications designed to provide shelter for, store, or otherwise enclose something.
+Aluminum enclosures, stainless steel enclosures, and many electrical enclosures and cabinets are all types of metal boxes.
 Metal boxes are among the simplest metal fabrications, but they are also among the most important.

 Metal boxes are used to house electrical components in all kinds of contexts.
 Fuse boxes and outdoor electrical meters are two examples of metal boxes that are essential to the safe and effective operation of all electronic equipment in homes.
 Businesses also depend on metal box-enclosed electrical equipment to keep their operations supplied with power.
 Especially in industrial contexts, businesses cannot do without electrical enclosures.
 They keep sensitive electronic components from becoming contaminated with dust and debris.
 They also reduce the chances of components becoming damaged from accidental impact with machinery or workers.

 Metal box enclosures can be large enough to house entire electrical panels.
 Such enclosures can be seen at many intersections where computerized traffic control software manages the tempo of traffic signals.
 They can also be as small as simple wall-mounts.
 Many light switches are composed of partial metal boxes covered with a plastic plate for aesthetic and safety purposes.

 The word "box" evokes rectangular and square shapes, though the words "metal box" can be used to describe metal enclosures with more than just six faces.
 Also, especially in the case of handheld examples, many metal boxes feature rounded edges and corners.
 Depending on a given metal box’s application, it may be composed of nothing but a single layer of metal, or it can feature several layers of metal insulated with another material and fitted with interference-resistant shielding.